 The Octo Fit floating cradle does exactly what the name suggests: cradle the head.
 That allows it to be adjusted using the two-way Micro Dial in the rear to adjust to the shape of your head and give a better fit.
 It's fairly friendly on the road, though getting your fingers around the dial can be a bit less convenient than in some of the other models because its upper edge sits behind the EPS lining.

-It sits up at the top of the list alongside a few of the other easily adjustable offerings in the group.
+This helmet sits up at the top of the list alongside a few of the other easily adjustable offerings in the group.
 We think most riders would be very happy with the Infinity, but there are other options out there.
 Most of the other top competitors use adjustable Y-straps and easily accessible two-way dials at the back of the helmet.
-For those looking for a more affordable, introductory helmet, consider the Bell Overdrive MIPS.
-For those who still want a premium helmet with solid performance, chip on over to the Bell Gage MIPS and check it out.

 Kask asserts that it can improve shock absorption, and by extension likely improve the life of the helmet, using its In-Molding system.
 That system consists of a polycarbonate shell molded onto the polystyrene foam.
 A few low-force swats to the sides of the helmet didn't yield too much objective or measurable data, but we didn't notice much difference between this construction and that of other helmets, but we don't have access to the sort of machines that measure force and impact available to most helmet manufacturers.
 However, it could be reasonably judged that the Inner Frame improves strength and resiliency, helping to keep the framing in place under stress the way steel rebar fortifies concrete support beams.

-So, here's the thing, as much as we loved this helmet and even think it looks cool, it's undeniable that some of the color styles give that mushroomy Toad look from MarioTM.
-We still think it has a sleek, cool, aero look, despite the hurtful criticisms hairy-legged non-riders foist upon us.
-If, like us, you are into the Death Star gunner helmet look, you're in luck because they come in all black - and nine other colors and configurations, though mostly limited to black, white, light blue, and red.
+So, here's the thing, as much as we loved this helmet and even think it looks cool, it's undeniable that some of the color styles give that mushroomy Toad look.
+We still think it has a sleek, cool, aero look despite its somewhat bulkiness.
+If like us, you are into the Death Star gunner helmet look, you're in luck as this helmet comes in all black, as well as nine other colors and configurations, though mostly limited to black, white, light blue, and red.

 As we say in each of the other reviews, this measure is the most subjective of the categories, so be sure to look around the field and check out the options for each product because your views might not be consistent with ours.
 If this just isn't your jam, there are many other choices.
-The Best Buy Catlike KOMPACT'O is one of the most unique designs in the lineup and very much worth a look.
+The Catlike Kompact'o has one of the most unique designs in the lineup and very much worth a look.
 If you're into more traditional designs, give the Giro Synthe a gander.
-If you're interested in a more aggressive, angular look (think: updated Knight Rider meets full budget version of updated Independence Day), you might like the Smith Overtake (we're describing the black and green version).
+If you're interested in a more aggressive, angular look, you might like the Smith Overtake (we're describing the black and green version).

 If you do most of your riding out in hot conditions or just need more ventilation in your headgear, we have some alternates for you.
-The Catlike KOMPACT'O looks like cholla wood made out of carbon fiber.
-It uses a good deal of large vents to pull air in across the head and directs it out, without using too much thick, insulating padding.
-The Specialized Airnet MIPS tops out measure, using regular vents along the front and top with large porthole exhaust vents in the rear to pull the air through and out.
+The Catlike Kompact'o uses a good deal of large vents to pull air in across the head and directs it out, without using too much thick, insulating padding.
+The Specialized Airnet has incredible ventilation, using regular vents along the front and top with large porthole exhaust vents in the rear to pull the air through and out.

-350g makes this one of the heavier high-performance helmets out on the market, but aero TT and aero road helmets tend to skew to that side of the scale.
+350 g in a size Medium makes this one of the heavier high-performance helmets out on the market, but aero TT and aero road helmets tend to skew to that side of the scale.
 This model's weight can be attributed to a few extras that contribute to its aerodynamics, comfort, and safety.
-It uses an extra polycarbon layer, which it calls MITTM Technology, over the top, base ring, and back of the shell to improve safety, slip, and durability.
+It uses an extra polycarbonate layer, which it calls MITTM Technology, over the top, base ring, and back of the shell to improve safety, slip, and durability.
 Its polystyrene layer is a bit bulkier, but it adds protection and smooths out the traditional features that increase drag on standard road helmets.

-We get it, weight matters in cycling and you've been doing squats and skipping beer and tacos to get that W/kg ratio above 3 all season and you're not trying to slide backward, but keep in mind a pound is about 450g - this helmet probably weighs less than a two-hundredth of you.
-But weight weenies will be delighted to know that the POC Octal, which comes in at just 241g, but its large honeycomb design won't have nearly the aerodynamic performance of the bulky Kask.
-A better option might be the even weenier Giro Aeon, just 225g and slipperier than the Octal.
+We get it, weight matters in cycling and you've been doing squats and skipping beer and tacos to get that W/kg ratio above 3 all season and you're not trying to slide backward, but keep in mind a pound is about 350 g - this helmet probably weighs less than a two-hundredth of you.
+While there are certainly lighter helmets, none have the slippery performance and unique style of the Infinity.

 $369.95 can be a bit of an ask for a helmet, but this is a pretty versatile product, offering excellent aerodynamic qualities without seriously sacrificing comfort and practicality.
 If you want an aero helmet, but don't want to carry around two helmets or pony up for a premium road helmet and a premium aero helmet, this asking price isn't bad - especially if you find discounts…